ranchor/system-design/problems/chat_system.md

 ## Problem Statement
-Design a whatsapp, facebook messenger etc.
+Design a messaging system like WhatsApp or Facebook Messenger.

+## Clarification Questions to Interviewer

 ## Requirements
 ### Functional Requirements